billboyles/Empyrion-Workshop-Backup/README.md

 2. To obtain your own Steam ID, it is listed in the Account Details section of your account.
 Online, the link for Account Details is: (https://store.steampowered.com/account/).
 In the App, click the dropdown with your account name at the top right and select "Account Details".

 ### Workshop
 The tool will back up the web portion of every build in the target workshop.
-However, for the tool to include the .epb and main .jpg from the build in the backup folder, you must be subscribed to the build and the build must be in your Steam workshop folder.
+However, for the tool to include the .epb and main .jpg from the build in the backup folder, these files must be on the local system.
+The tool will first check your Steam workshop folder, then your Empyrion blueprints folder.

 ## Running EWB from the command line